Information for supervisors about the worker’s compensation claim process.

 - Submit the completed Supervisor’s Incident Analysis and Prevention Report and Employee’s Work Injury and Illness Report to your Divisional HR Representative within 1 work day (8 business hours) of learning of an employee’s work-related injury or illness.

-- For employees who have lost time from work due to work-related injury, complete and submit Worker’s Compensation Lost Time Reports (Excel) for the injured employee to your HR representative or payroll specialist on a timely basis (no later than Monday morning of the Pay Period Final Calculation week).
+- When an employees has lost time from work due to work-related injury, complete and submit Worker’s Compensation Lost Time Reports (Excel) for the injured employee to your HR representative or payroll specialist on a timely basis (no later than Monday morning of the Pay Period Final Calculation week).

-- Maintain confidentiality of all information related to claim.
+- Be sure to maintain confidentiality of all information related to claim.

 - Remain in contact with the injured employee, so you are aware of their estimated return to work date.
 Remind the employee they must provide a medical “release” note from their treating physician prior to returning to work.

-- Work with your Divisional Disability Representative (DDR) to assist and arrange for the injured employee to return to work as soon as they are medically able to do so.
+- Work with your DDR to assist and arrange for the injured employee to return to work as soon as they are medically able to do so.

 Contact